RoyalZSoftware/adventskalender/you-dont-need-to-be-smart.md

 Let's say I want to graduate in a specific subject and I have to take a test for it.
 I really want it and taking the test is the only way to achieve this.
 For the test I need to learn a lot.
 You can't just say "yes I will do it when I have the motiviation".
 In such cases you are the only person who is responsible for achieving the goal and you won't be able to blame somebody else.

+Waiting for the motiviation to arise will make you waste a lot of precious time.
+There are days when I do not want to do something, but I still do it.
+Because that's the only way to achieve a specific goal.